alairon/SwitchRP/README.md

 ## Current Limitations
 ### Application
 This app currently supports setting the status for Super Smash Bros.
-Ultimate and Splatoon 2 without the ability to customize your status.
+Ultimate without the ability to customize your status.
-### Operating System
-This app currently only works on Windows-based systems due to how Windows handles processes.
-Linux support will be added after the core features of the app are completed.

 ## Installation
 You will need to have `node` installed on your computer before continuing with this guide.